Santroller/Santroller/latency/ps1_controller.md

 ---

 # PS1 Controller
+Latency of an input from a PS1 Controller.

+Measured by connecting it to the microcontroller in question, and then sending a signal to toggle the right trigger input, and timing how long it takes that signal to reach a target device over USB.

 | Metric          | Value          | Value                 | Value                   | Value          | Value          | Value                 | Value                   | Value          |
 | --------------- | -------------- | --------------------- | ----------------------- | -------------- | -------------- | --------------------- | ----------------------- | -------------- |